aljazkovac/fullstackopen-part0-to-part9-react-graphql-ts/README.md

-# Full Stack Open - React
+# Full Stack Open - React, GraphQl and Typescript

 The repo for the course [Full Stack Open](https://fullstackopen.com/en/).